cawfree/react-native-quiet/README.md

 # react-native-quiet

-This is a [React Native](https://facebook.github.io/react-native/) wrapper around the [Quiet Project](https://github.com/quiet/quiet), which enables us to transfer data over sound at a high speed.
+This is a [React Native](https://facebook.github.io/react-native/) wrapper around the [Quiet Project](https://github.com/quiet/quiet), which enables us to transfer data over sound at a fairly high speed.
 This has a number of benefits:

   - Super cross-platform.
 (You just need a microphone and a speaker.)
   - Broadcast to devices within range without pairing.